John 6:1-71 - Outline of John (Book Notes menu page)

 after these things- 5 to 9 months have passed since the events of ch.5 at the Pool of Bethesda.

-(The time elapsed depends on which feast is meant in Joh 5:1).
+(Considering v.4, the time elapsed, since the previous feast, depends on which feast is meant in Joh 5:1).

 Galilee- Jesus had departed from Jerusalem and has been ministering in the region of Galilee.